RandomPythonProgrammer/roboticsGUI/README.md

   Ctrl + C: reset

   Ctrl + P: generate code

+  M: Switches between Pose and Mouse Position

 You can configure the size of the robot and the speed that it moves on the screen in the config.json file.
+Units are in inches; however, the program uses meters internally.

 Please report any bugs.